-But, that doesn’t mean personal loans are a bad deal all the time.
+But, that doesn’t mean personal loans are bad.
 Really, any loan can be a valuable financial tool if used wisely and responsibly — and with a plan in mind.

-Still, it’s wise to consider when a personal loan would benefit you, when you should avoid borrowing money, and when a different financial product may just be a better deal.
+Still, it’s wise to consider when taking out a personal loan would benefit you, when you should avoid borrowing money, and when a different financial product may just be a better deal.

 Check Your Personal Loan Rates